prominenceai/deepstream-services-library/docs/api-tee.md

 ```C++
 DslReturnType dsl_tee_pph_add(const wchar_t* name, const wchar_t* handler);
 ```
-This service adds a named Pad-Probe-Handler to the sink pad (only) of the Named Tee component.
-The PPH will be invoked on every buffer-ready event for the sink pad.
+This service adds a named Pad-Probe-Handler to the sink pad (only) of the named Demuxer or Splitter Tee.
 More than one PPH can be added to a single Tee Component.

 **Parameters**
- * `name` [in] unique name of the Tee to update
+ * `name` [in] unique name of the Demuxer or SplitterTee to update
  * `handler` [in] unique name of the PPH to add

 **Returns**